smartdevicelink/sdl_server/documentation/README.md

-# Policy Server Documentation
+# Policy Server Guide Content
-Server and Policy documentation for the [SDL Developer Portal](https://smartdevicelink.com/docs/sdl-server/master/).
+Guide content for the [SDL Developer Portal](https://smartdevicelink.com/guides/sdl-server/getting-started/).

 ## How to Use This Guide

-This documentation is written in DocDown format.
-All Policy Server documentation should be stored here, except for [Policy Server Guides](https://github.com/smartdevicelink/sdl_server_guides).
+Documents in this guide are created in DocDown format.
+One repo is linked per platform.
+That means that all Policy Server guides get created as directories inside this repo.
+Each directory gets a link in the left-hand sidebar.
+Guides do not currently support multiple pages or sub-directories.

 Learn how to use DocDown at the [spec page](https://github.com/smartdevicelink/sdl_markdown_spec).